ASCRees/TypeScript-Katas/README.md

 > This function takes a number and sums the digits then recursively reduces it to a single digit.
 > For example start with 132189 and then sums the digits to get 24.
-> As 24 is not a single digit these digits are summed to get 6
+> As 24 is not a single digit these digits are summed to get 6.

 ![image](https://user-images.githubusercontent.com/28151071/77850775-911bb280-71cc-11ea-9338-2218bb0cf976.png)

 ## sumofeverydigit

-> Take a number and then sums every digit in the number
+> Take a number and then sums every digit in the number.
 > So 123 would sum
 > 1+2, 1+3, 2+3
 > To give 3,4,5